richardr1126/k8s-agents-service/README.md

 - **auto-router** (default): Intelligent supervisor agent that automatically routes queries between the resume agent and web research agent based on question context
 - **resume-agent**: Professional resume assistant that searches through resume information and project repositories
 - **web-rag-agent**: Web research assistant that can browse the internet and summarize articles
+- **postgres-mcp-agent**: PostgreSQL MCP agent that can utilize tools from a PostgreSQL MCP server for database management and analysis
 - **chatbot**: Simple conversational agent for general purpose chat